mdzehadulislam8/mdzehadulislam8/README.md

 </p>

 <p>
-🌟 A <b>Passionate Machine Learning Engineer</b>, currently working on applied research, focusing on problem-solving and data analysis using ML.
+🌟 A <b>Passionate Machine Learning Engineer</b>, working on applied research, focusing on problem-solving and data analysis using ML.
 </p>

 <p>